kirlf/CSP/FEC/Soft decision Convolutional codes.md

 ```
 ![Punct](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/Soft34.png).
 >Fig. 2.
 Convolutional codes with 1/2 and 3/4 code rates (and constrain length 7, Soft descision, 4-QAM / QPSK / OQPSK)

+The 2 dB difference can be noted.
+Actually, it is the price for the higher data rate.